 Online tribute pages

-Andrew’s father Gerald passed away in March 2020, just before the coronavirus lockdown.
-Only ten people were allowed to attend his funeral.
-Andrew created an online tribute page for Gerald so that family and friends could share fond memories, as well as donating to the Macular Society - Gerald had age-related macular degeneration for the last ten years of his life.
+When Andrew’s father Gerald passed away, Andrew created an online tribute page so that family and friends - many unable to attend the service on the day - could share fond memories, as well as donating to the Macular Society.
+Gerald had age-related macular degeneration for the last ten years of his life.

 “This really helped me overcome his passing, hearing all their kind and heart-warming comments.
 Putting the video of his funeral on the page also helped those who were not able to attend.”

-As well as enabling those unable to attend the service to pay tribute to the person you loved, a page can make life easier for those who do attend, with some Funeral Directors still unable to handle cash donations.
+As well as enabling those unable to attend the service to pay tribute to the person you loved, a page can make life easier for those who do attend, who may prefer this method to making a cash donation on the day.

 We can also provide individual Gift Aid donation envelopes for the funeral service or a later Celebration of Life event.
 They come with instructions and an envelope to return them to us.

 Please note we cannot claim Gift Aid on money that you’ve collected from other people, unless each individual donor has completed their own Gift Aid envelope or form.